vsb-vaj/.github/profile/README.md

   - 4 points for all the tasks specified in README.md
   - 1 extra point for task-bonus.js
   - Due Mar 5, 2025, 22:59 UTC

+- 02 Advanced JS
+  - Assigment TODO
+  - 4 points for all the tasks specified in README.md
+  - 1 extra point for task-bonus.js
+  - 1 extra point for fastes implementation of task-bonus.js - info [here](https://github.com/orgs/vsb-vaj/discussions/16#discussion-8016040)

 ## Project
 - Project TBD